Esprit D'Air: Seasons (2023-2024)

+Aeons (2025-present)

+In March and April 2025, Esprit D'Air embarked on a European tour across ten countries, promoting the Seasons album and previewing songs from the upcoming Aeons album.

+Esprit D'Air released the single "Lost Horizon" on 28 February 2025, as the first single from their upcoming album Aeons.
+Metal Hammer included it in their Tracks of the Week feature and described it as "sci-fi noir".

+The second single "Shadow of Time" was released two weeks after on 14 March 2025.

+Two weeks later, the third single "Zetsubou no Hikari" was released on 28 March 2025, showcasing a nu metal approach.

+In July 2025, a tour announcement of the UK and Ireland was made.
+Fourth single "Silver Leaf" was released on 18 July and was voted as the best metal song of the week on Metal Hammer.

+In September 2025, the fifth single "Chronos" was released and was also voted as the best metal song of the week on Metal Hammer, and was played on Ireland's RTÉ radio station.

 Musical style and influences

-Like many Japanese rock bands, Esprit D'Air has been categorized in many genres such as electronicore, gothic metal, power metal, and industrial metal.
+Like many Japanese rock bands, Esprit D'Air has been categorized in many genres, but they are mainly known as an electronic metal band.
 In various interviews, Kai has said his favorite bands are Iron Maiden, Judas Priest, Megadeth, X Japan, Mötley Crüe, W.A.S.P., and Anthrax, although the music of Esprit D'Air does not reflect this.
 Kai says:

-In an article about Japanese rock and metal bands on Loudwire, Kai cites X Japan, Dead End, and L'Arc~en~Ciel (particularly HYDE) to be some of his main influences.
+In an article about Japanese rock and metal bands on Loudwire, Kai cites X Japan, Dead End, and L'Arc-en-Ciel (particularly Hyde) to be some of his main influences.

-Collaborations and other projects

-Official releases

-Esprit D'Air has so far collaborated with artists Ben Christo of The Sisters of Mercy, Ryo Kinoshita formerly of Crystal Lake, Heavygrinder, Shirobon, Shudan, UmiKazeTaiyou, and Misstiq in official releases.

-Shot Through The Heart

-Between 2018 and 2019, Kai was a frequent guest vocalist for London-based project Shot Through The Heart, a "monthly night of live hard rock, AOR and glam metal covers" presented by Ben Christo.
-The live sets are usually enhanced with guest musicians from various rock/glam/metal groups, which included past guests from Bruce Dickinson (Iron Maiden), Rainbow, Michael Schenker, Gun, Marco Mendoza, Jettblack, Lauren Harris & more.

-Stereo Juggernaut

-In 2016, Kai played bass for Stereo Juggernaut and went on a UK tour supporting The Birthday Massacre, as well as shows with 3Teeth, Hed PE and Warrior Soul.

-Steevi Jaimz

-On 15 October 2022, Kai was asked to perform guitar for original Tigertailz vocalist Steevi Jaimz on a one-off show to celebrate the 35th anniversary of the Tigertailz debut album Young and Crazy alongside Bruce Dickinson (Iron Maiden) and Rachel Stamp drummer Robin Guy and former BulletBoys bass player Rob Lane.

 Personnel

 During their brief 2010–2013 line-up, Esprit D'Air was a group where all members contributed to the songwriting and production.
 Since their reformation in 2016, Esprit D'Air is now considered to be a one-man band, with Kai being the sole official member, playing and recording all instruments on the releases, and having complete creative control.
 In a recent interview with Heavy Magazine, it is confirmed that Esprit D'Air is Kai's solo project since 2016.

 In a live setting, Kai appoints a backing group of musicians to perform the songs, including long-time previous official members Ellis on bass (until 2019) and Daishi on drums (until 2018), as well as Pendragon's Jan-Vincent Velazco on drums.
+Kai also books and promotes tours for Esprit D'Air without a booking agent or promoter.
 Esprit D'Air takes a DIY approach by purposely not seeking a label, management, or booking agent, but instead manage everything themselves to be as self-sufficient as possible.